 Advantages and Challenges of Conceptual Listeners

-As with all 4 listening styles, Conceptual listening has its benefits, along with some potential blind spots.
+As with all four listening styles, Conceptual Listening has its benefits, along with some potential blind spots.
 It's helpful to be aware of these when you encounter listeners with this style.

 - Able to see the big picture

 - This lets highly Conceptual Listeners see aspects of a project or situation others may overlook.